cdlhub/documentation/FinancialModule.md

 # Financial Module

-The Oasis Financial Module is a data-driven process design for calculating the losses on insurance policies.
-It has an abstract design in order to cater for the many variations in source policy structures and conditions.
-The way Oasis works is to be fed data in order to execute calculations and so for the insurance calculations it needs to know the structure, parameters and calculation rules to be used.
+The Oasis Financial Module is a data-driven process design for calculating the losses on (re)insurance contracts.
+It has an abstract design in order to cater for the many variations in contract structures and terms.
+The way Oasis works is to be fed data in order to execute calculations, so for the insurance calculations it needs to know the structure, parameters and calculation rules to be used.
 This data must be provided in the files used by the Oasis Financial Module:

-* fm_programme
+* fm_programme: defines how coverages are grouped into accounts and programmes
-* fm_profile
+* fm_profile: defines the layers and terms
-* fm_policytc
+* fm_policytc: defines the relationship of the contract layers

 This section explains the design of the Financial Module which has been implemented in the **fmcalc** component.
 The formats of the input files are covered in [Input Data](Inputtools.md).
 Runtime parameters and usage instructions for fmcalc are covered in [Reference Model](ReferenceModel.md).

-Note that other reference tables are referred to below do not appear explicitly in the kernel as they are not directly required for calculation.
+Note that other reference tables are referred to below that do not appear explicitly in the kernel as they are not directly required for calculation.
 It is expected that a front end system will hold all of the exposure and policy data and generate the above three input files required for the kernel calculation.

 ## Scope

-The Financial Module outputs sample by sample losses by (re)insurance policy/contract, or by item, which represents the individual coverage subject to economic loss.
+The Financial Module outputs sample by sample losses by (re)insurance contract, or by item, which represents the individual coverage subject to economic loss.
 In the latter case, it is necessary to ‘back-allocate’ losses when they are calculated at a higher policy level.
 The Financial Module does not, at present, output retained loss or ultimate net loss (UNL) perspectives.
 It does, though, allow the user to output losses at any stage of the calculation.

 The output contains anonymous keys representing the (re)insurance programme (prog_id) and policy (layer_id) at the chosen output level (output_id) and a loss value.
 Losses by sample number (idx) and event (event_id) are produced.
 To make sense of the output, this output must be cross-referenced with Oasis dictionaries which contain the meaningful business information.